hamsterballs-gh/PC_Arduino_Fan_Controller/README.md

 State of things:
 - Most of the Arduino code is feature complete.
 - The PCB design needs to be updated, but can be bodged to a working state.
+- Component values are often incorrect.
+A parts list needs to be made.
 - Basic Python Serial interaction is mostly working.

 Next major tasks:
+- Improve documentation and add a creation/installation guide.
 - Create a GUI in Python to enable easy setting of RGB and fan profiles, and read data.